double07killor/AgOpenNext-JonsPlayground/docs/governance/GOVERNANCE.md

 ### 4.5 Charter Approval and Revision

 **Approval process**
-- Community discussion period of two weeks (Telegram + GitHub Discussions) with no major objections.
+- Community discussion period of one week (Telegram + GitHub Discussions) with no major objections.
 - Core contributors acknowledge the scope and agree to operate within it.
 - The Project Coordinator declares the Charter accepted based on observed consensus.